xinfab/xinfabmeetingminutes/Minutes/Meeting-Minutes-6-23-2015.md

 * 6 month membership
   * pay 180 RMB/month but get 7th month free
 * Members pay 200 RMB/workshop instead of 250 RMB
-* Members cannot use their membership and credits to make things for friends/acquaintances
+* Members cannot use their membership and credits to make things for friends/acquaintances (??? not really this is aplyed for residents/interns or aywone who got the credit for free "Eddited by Lucio")

 ### Machine Prices